Data Centers in Foz do Iguaçu

 Market Access, Business & Tax Climate

-Foz do Iguaçu is more than a tourism destination; it is a specialized technical zone serving a unique geographic niche.
+Foz do Iguaçu serves as a specialized technical zone serving a unique geographic niche for multinational operations.

 Proximity To Key Business Districts: Data centers are located near the Itaipu Technology Park, a center for energy research and industrial tech development.
 This allows for direct collaboration with the engineering and utility sectors powering the region.